 Figure 2 shows the density of the analysed samples.
 All samples comply with the density range required by the standard.
 Almost all samples are in a very narrow range between 880 kg/m3 and 883 kg/m3, which indicates the main use of rapeseed oil as feedstock.
 Lower densities of approx. 875 kg/m3 are due to the use of other raw materials.
-Also, no differences can be found between the individual campaigns in terms of density.
+It can also be stated that the densities of the samples are not subject to seasonal fluctuations and are almost constant within a year.